Areas & Ranges

 Port Allsworth is a small village within Lake Clark National Park, and is also the park headquarters.
 From here both the Chigmit and Neacola mountain ranges can be accessed via a short hop in a float/ski-plane.
 Port Alsworth can only be reached by air, usually via a two hour flight from Anchorage.
 Make sure you bring all of your supplies on the flight in, as Port Alsworth has practically no places to buy food or gear.

 View from the shore of Lake Kontrashibuna, which is a short hike from the "town" of Port Alsworth.
 The trail from Port Alsworth is one of the very few maintained trails in Lake Clark National Park.
+In order to travel up Lake Kontrashibuna, a kayak or canoe is an absolute neccesity.
+There are no maintainend trails exept for the short one near Port Allsworth, and bushwhacking in this region is brutal.
+Alder growes everywhere below treeline and is very tedious and exhausting to crawl through.

 The remote end of Lake Kontrashibuna, which is over thirteen miles long and hundreds of feet deep in places.
 A canoe or floatplane must be used to get to the end of Lake Kontrashibuna.
 Gladiator Basin(one of the most spectacular places in the Chigmit mountains and Lake Clark NP) can be reached from here.